 As a chamber musician Nicolas regulalry plays with Janine Jansen, Vilde Frang, Pekka Kuusisto, Antoine Tamestit, Lawrence Power, Jonathan Cohen and the Quatuor Ébène performing regularly at Salzburg Mozart and Summer Festival, Verbier, Utrecht, Stavanger, BBC Proms, Gstaad, Musikfest Bremen, Rheingau and Schleswig-Holstein.

 In 2012 Nicolas was chosen by Gidon Kremer to become his successor as the new artistic director of the Lockenhaus Festival and in 2014 Adam Fischer asked him to follow in his footsteps as Artistic Director of the Haydn Philharmonie, with whom he regularly performs at Vienna Konzerthaus, Esterhazy Festival and will tour both China and Japan in the next season.

-To date his recordings of cello concerti by Joseph Haydn, Robert Schumann and György Ligeti have been highly acclaimed worldwide.
-Next releases are all C.Ph.E.Bach concertos with Arcangelo and Jonathan Cohen on hyperion; Shostakovich and Weinberg concertos with Michal Nesterowicz and DSO Berlin, Strauss’ Don Quixote and a recital CD with Fazıl Say.
-Nicolas Altstaedt was a BBC New Generation Artist 2010-2012 and a recipient of the “Borletti Buitoni Trust Fellowship” in 2009.
+To date, his recordings of cello concerti by Joseph Haydn, Robert Schumann, and György Ligeti have been highly acclaimed worldwide.
+Next releases are all C.Ph.E.Bach concertos with Arcangelo and Jonathan Cohen on Hyperion; Shostakovich and Weinberg concertos with Michal Nesterowicz and DSO Berlin, Strauss’ Don Quixote, and a recital CD with Fazıl Say.
+Nicolas Altstaedt was a BBC New Generation Artist from 2010 to 2012 and a recipient of the “Borletti Buitoni Trust Fellowship” in 2009.
 Nicolas Altstaedt plays a Giulio Cesare Gigli cello from Rome around 1760.